 For each request to update the ML capabilities, a consumer creates a new MOI of MLUpdateRequest on the MLUpdateFunction, i.e., MLUpdateRequest is instantiated for each request for updating ML capabilities:

-- Each MLUpdateRequest is associated to at least one MLEntity
+- Each MLUpdateRequest is associated to at least one MLModel

 - Each MLUpdateRequest may have a RequestStatus field that is used to track the status of the specific MLUpdateRequest or the associated MLUpdateProcess.
 The RequestStatus is updated by MnS producer when there is a change in status of the update progress.
 The RequestStatus is an enumeration with the values: NOT_STARTED, IN_PROGRESS, CANCELLING, SUSPENDED, FINISHED, and CANCELLED